List of Xbox One and Series X/S accessories: Xbox Wireless Adapter for Windows

-The Xbox Wireless Adapter for Windows (Model 1713, uses Mediatek MT7600UAN chip) is a USB-A dongle with a single button that allows computers using the Windows 10 and Windows 11 operating system to connect with Xbox wireless accessories (including controllers and headsets) via the Xbox Wireless protocol rather than Bluetooth.
+The Xbox Wireless Adapter for Windows (Model 1713, uses Mediatek MT7600UAN chip) is a USB-A dongle with a single button that allows computers using the Windows 10 and Windows 11 operating systems to connect with Xbox wireless accessories (including controllers and headsets) via the Xbox Wireless protocol rather than Bluetooth.
 It was introduced in 2015.
 A revised version (Model 1790, uses Mediatek MT7612UN chip) was introduced in 2017 with a smaller size, reducing potential physical interference with adjacent USB ports.

 Media devices

 Media Remote

-The Xbox One Media Remote (Model 1577) is an infrared remote control that does not require pairing.
+The Xbox One Media Remote (Model 1577) is an infrared remote control that runs on AAA batteries and does not require pairing.
 It can be used out of the box without any configuration and lights up automatically once touched.
 The infrared receiver is on the front of the console, not the Kinect sensor.

 For the Xbox One X and One S, the infrared receiver is on the front of the console behind an oval window next to the pairing button, which is used to pair controllers and other devices using the Xbox Wireless protocol.
 On the Xbox Series X and S, the infrared receiver is hidden inside the pairing button on the front of the console next to the USB-A port.

 Digital TV Tuner

-Released only in Europe, the Xbox One Digital TV Tuner (Model 1611) allows users to watch live, over-the-air digital TV channels.
+Released only in Europe, the Xbox One Digital TV Tuner (Model 1611) allows users to watch live, over-the-air digital TV channels on the Xbox One.
 The signal from the antenna is connected to the Digital TV Tuner via a coaxial cable RG6 socket, which then converts and transmits the data to the console via a USB-A output plug.
 It supports DVB-T2, DVB-T, and DVB-C broadcasts.
 It is not compatible with the Xbox Series X and S.

 A third-party Digital TV Tuner was available for the Xbox One in the United States and Canada through the Microsoft Store starting in 2015.
 It was made by Hauppauge Computer Works.